-Most of the attention that is paid to the abdominal muscles is directed toward the 6-pack.
+Most of the attention that is paid to the abdominal muscles is meant for having 6-pack abs.
 This group of muscles covers the abdominal cavity and houses the organs from the bottom of the ribs to the navel.
-This task is assisted by several other muscles in the abdominal region to provide strength to the core.
+This task is assisted by several local muscles to make the midsection stronger.

-Women who go through pregnancy will experience dramatic distension of this muscle allowing for the growth of the baby.
-Quite often post-pregnancy, the muscle does not return to its original shape and strength.
-Exercises targeting this muscle can help in strengthening it and returning it to a flatter shape.
+Pregnant women will experience dramatic distension of this muscle allowing for the growth of the baby.
+However, the muscle may not return to its original shape and strength post that period.
+Exercises targeting this muscle can help in strengthening it and returning the core to a flatter shape.

 There are many muscles of the back as it is very large and complex.
-But when it comes to the core, the muscle of interest is the lower back muscle or erector spine.
-These are two muscles on either side of the spine attaching to the hip bones or pelvis.
+But when it comes to the core, the muscle of interest is the lower back muscle or erector spinae.
+These are two muscle groups on either side of the spine attaching to the hip bones or pelvis.
 Pain in the lower back can be due to:

 A weakness in the lower back muscles

 A weakness in the abdominal muscles causing lower back pain

 Standing for longer durations may often cause lower back pain, and people with weak lower back muscles are prone to it.
 You can do some crunches and oblique exercises every day to address this issue:

 While lying on your back on a bench, lift your shoulders upwards just a few inches, enough to feel the full contraction of the rectus abdominis or 6-pack.
 As there are 3 “rows” of muscles forming this group, there are 3 variations to completely work the area and this is based upon leg positioning.
 This is also a good exercise to strengthen your core at home.

 Here are the three variations of crunches: